eduvpn/documentation/MULTI_NODE.md

 Now visit your site at https://vpn.example.org/.
 Make sure there is no TLS error and you can login with the credentials you noted before.

 By default there is a `default` profile.
-We will duplicate this and rename it.
+We will modify it.
 For this, edit `/etc/vpn-user-portal/config.php`.
-You will find something like this:
+You will find something like this if you omit the comments:

 ```
 'vpnProfiles' => [
     [
         'profileId' = 'default',
         'displayName' => 'Default',
+        'dnsServerList' => ['9.9.9.9', '2620:fe::fe'],
         'hostName' => 'vpn.example.org',
-        'dnsServerList' => ['9.9.9.9', '2620:fe::fe'],
+        'oRangeFour' => '10.42.42.0/24',
+        'oRangeSix' => 'fd42::/64',
         'wRangeFour' => '10.43.43.0/24',
         'wRangeSix' => 'fd43::/64',
-        'oRangeFour' => '10.42.42.0/24',
-        'oRangeSix' => 'fd42::/64',

-        ...
-        ...
     ],
 ],
 ```